SilkRose/Pony/stories/ticking-love/ticking-love.md

 "Oh, I don't know."

-"You know, what is it?"
+"You know.
+What is it?"

 *Twenty-four.
 I do, but it's hard to say.*